Edward Kehoe is the co-head of King & Spalding ’s International Arbitration Practice, and a member of the firm’s ten-person management committee.

 - Ongoing arbitration against Republic of Bulgaria under bilateral investment treaty.

-- Ongoing international arbitration concerning breach of Korean distributorship agreement.
+- Ongoing commercial arbitration in New York before the AAA/ICDR concerning alleged breach of natural gas supply agreement.

 - Ongoing arbitration for manufacturer before AAA/ICDR concerning breach of joint venture agreement.